 Output

-It inherits existing groups if data is pre-grouped.
-The tally() function also supports the “wt” argument to sum values instead of counting rows).
+It inherits existing groups if the data is pre-grouped.
+The tally() function also supports the “wt” argument to sum values instead of counting rows.

 However, it is primarily designed for counting/summing.
-You cannot perform statistical operations like mean, median, etc.
+You cannot perform statistical operations, such as calculating the mean, median, etc.

-The group_by() function explicitly groups the data based on the provided variable, and the summarize(n = n()) function calculates row counts per group.
+The group_by() function explicitly groups the data based on the provided variable, and the summarize(n = n()) function calculates the number of rows per group.

 library(dplyr)